 |alternative examination performance due to COVID-19 regulations incl. technical requirements|

 Bachelor in engineering or natural sciences, Foundations of Material science, Electronics Technology or Basics of Microelectronic Packaging

-Modern microelectronic components, packages and devices require different interfaces to connect the periphery electrically, thermally, mechanically, optically and fluidly in order to meet the requirements on power management, data transmission band width, signal frequency etc. These specific functions are covered in the lecture Functionalized Peripherics.
+After the lectures and exercises the students are familiar with modern microelectronic components.
+They know, that packages and devices require different interfaces to connect the periphery electrically, thermally, mechanically, optically and fluidly in order to meet the requirements on power management, data transmission band width, signal frequency etc. They know these specific functions, which are covered in the lecture Functionalized Peripherics.

 Students are able to identify and differentiate the requirements on the interface between nano structures (semiconductor) and the circuit board technology.
-They develop the ability to apply this knowledge for the conversion of electronic circuit requirements to the products and processes.
+They have developed the ability to apply this knowledge for the conversion of electronic circuit requirements to the products and processes.

 Special skills: Students know thebasics of material science and engineering sciences.
 They are able to identify development trends, new technologies and techniques early.